This post contains affiliate links.

 Ruby-Cabernet Almonds

-Ruby-Cabernet almonds, a product of California, are known for their distinctive ruby-red skin and sweet, rich flavor.
-They have a slightly thicker skin compared to some other almond varieties.
+Ruby-Cabernet almonds, a California product, are known for their distinctive ruby-red skin and sweet, rich flavor.
+They have slightly thicker skin compared to some other almond varieties.

 Sonora Almonds

-Sonora almonds are predominantly grown in Mexico as well as in parts of Australia.
-Sonora almonds are known for their smooth, tan-colored shells and a sweet, mild flavor.
-They have a delicate and slightly buttery taste.
+Sonora almonds are predominantly grown in Mexico, parts of Australia, and, of course, California.
+They are known for their smooth, tan-colored shells and sweet, mild flavor.
+They are delicate and slightly buttery.

 Texas Mission Almonds